+So, what does the Mediterranean diet entail?
 The Mediterranean diet is rich in fats and fiber.
 Omega-3 fatty acids from fish are a staple; primary choices include salmon, sardines, herring and anchovies.

 Olive oil is also prominent.
-The fats in fish and olive oil are “good” fat and can help lower chemicals in the body that cause inflammation.
+The fats in fish and olive oil are good fat and can help lower chemicals in the body that cause inflammation.

 Fruits and vegetables are also a main component of the diet.
 These are essential because they are rich in antioxidants, which are known to decrease inflammation.
 Fruits and vegetables that are bright in color tend to be higher in antioxidant levels; excellent choices include berries, sweet potatoes, oranges, melons, broccoli, tomatoes and carrots.